 BWECT makes grants to such people or organisations in order to meet its objects.

 Income & Aims

 Baywind no longer owns the five original turbines at Harlock Hill.
 The site was re-powered in 2016 with two bigger turbines under a new co-op named High Winds Community Energy Society.
 High Winds has agreed to pledge to BWECT at least £3,000 per MW installed per annum.
 Income has also been pledged from Mean Moor Ltd, the owners of the wind farm opposite High Winds.
-Funding is expected to commence in 2020.
+Funding commenced in 2020.

 The significant increase in future funding means BWECT can continue to support individuals and organisations that meet its Objects within a wider geographical area than just local Parishes/Towns if need be.
 In 2018 BWECT received £30,000 from High Winds.

 Trustees are generally recruited from the local Parish, but membership is open.
-Currently, two local people, two directors from Baywind Energy Co-op and two directors from High Winds Community Energy, act as Trustees.
-If you are interested in becoming a Trustee please contact
+Currently, three local people, two directors from Baywind Energy Co-op and two directors from High Winds Community Energy, act as Trustees.
+If you are interested in becoming a Trustee please contact us at the address or phone number below.

 How do the Trustees operate the fund?